 - Participation in at least five Agile events

 To apply, candidates should submit an application along with the $250 application fee (nonrefundable).
 Applications are first reviewed to ensure required skills are met.
 Upon application acceptance, a peer assessment is performed.
-Once approved, candidates must pay an annual $500 fee.
+Once approved, candidates must pay an annual $500 fee to maintain this credential.

 Scrum Alliance Certification Training and Resources

 Scrum Alliance maintains an up-to-date training program for its entry-level credentials along with learning objectives and content outlines.
 Community membership in Scrum Alliance provides access to community forum, user groups, continuing education, Scrum Gatherings and other resources.
+You’ll also find links to the learning objectives from the respective certification web page.
+At the Scrum Foundation eLearning Series, you’ll find videos on Scrum theory and values, roles, events and artifacts.
 In addition, Scrum Alliance also maintains a presence on LinkedIn (both for Scrum Alliance organization in general as well as various groups for individual certifications) and Facebook.